athena-framework/athena/docs/getting_started/middleware.md

 #### Handle the Response

 The type of the value returned from the controller action determines what happens next.
-If the value is an [ATH::Response](/Framework/Response/), then it is used as is, skipping directly to the [response](#5-response-event) event.
-However, if the value is _NOT_ an `ATH::Response`, then the [view](#4-view-event) is dispatched (since the framework _needs_ an `ATH::Response` in order to have something to send back to the client).
+If the value is an [AHTTP::Response](/HTTP/Response/), then it is used as is, skipping directly to the [response](#5-response-event) event.
+However, if the value is _NOT_ an `AHTTP::Response`, then the [view](#4-view-event) is dispatched (since the framework _needs_ an `AHTTP::Response` in order to have something to send back to the client).

 ### 4. View Event

-The [ATH::Events::View](/Framework/Events/View/) event is only dispatched when the controller action does _NOT_ return an [ATH::Response](/Framework/Response/).
-The purpose of this event is to turn the controller action's return value into an `ATH::Response`.
+The [ATH::Events::View](/Framework/Events/View/) event is only dispatched when the controller action does _NOT_ return an [AHTTP::Response](/HTTP/Response/).
+The purpose of this event is to turn the controller action's return value into an `AHTTP::Response`.

 An [ATH::View](/Framework/View/) may be used to customize the response, e.g. setting a custom response status and/or adding additional headers; while keeping the controller action response data intact.

 This event is intended to be used as a "View" layer; allowing scalar values/objects to be returned while listeners convert that value to the expected format (e.g. JSON, HTML, etc.).
 See the [negotiation](./routing.md#content-negotiation) component for more information on this feature.

 !!! example "View event in the Athena Framework"
-    By default the framework will JSON serialize any non [ATH::Response](/Framework/Response/) values.
+    By default the framework will JSON serialize any non [AHTTP::Response](/HTTP/Response/) values.

 ### 5. Response Event

-The end goal of the Athena Framework is to return an [ATH::Response](/Framework/Response/) back to the client; which might be created within the [request](#1-request-event) event, returned from the related controller action, or set within the [view](#4-view-event) event.
+The end goal of the Athena Framework is to return an [AHTTP::Response](/HTTP/Response/) back to the client; which might be created within the [request](#1-request-event) event, returned from the related controller action, or set within the [view](#4-view-event) event.
 Regardless of how the response was created, the [ATH::Events::Response](/Framework/Events/Response/) event is dispatched directly after.

 The intended use case for this event is to allow for modifying the response object in some manner.
 Common examples include: add/edit headers, add cookies, change/compress the response body.